bluemelony12/STM32_AI_Handwrite/README.md

 # Handwritten digit recognition using STM32 X-CUBE-AI

 ## Description
-This project adds a CNN deep learning model to the firmware based on STM32 X-CUBE-AI,
-recognizes handwritten numbers drawn on the screen, and outputs the results.
+This project adds custom CNN deep learning model to the firmware used to STM32 X-CUBE-AI. recognizes handwritten numbers drawn on the screen, and outputs the results.
-(Displays up to three predicted values, numbered 0 to 9.)
+(three highest predictions are displayed on the screen, numbered 0 to 9.)
 development target is stm32F769i disco board and built based on STM32CubeMX and STM32CubeIDE.

 ![NumCheck_1](https://github.com/user-attachments/assets/4f72338a-f010-4cee-9248-c8e51eb2fb4e)

 **--Version--**
-STM32CUBE F7 v1.17.1
+STM32CUBE F7 v1.17.2
+STM32CUBE MX 6.11.1
 STM32CUBE IDE 1.15.1
 X-CUBE-AI 9.0.0